Too Small to Ignore

 The leader of Compassion International shares his inspiring boyhood adventures, growing up in an African village.
 He challenges us all to change the world one child at a time.

-Children and the Gospel by Ron Buckland
+Children and the Gospel

 A dangerous read!
 It provides a careful, comprehensive and theological underpinning of kids’ ministry.
 The second half includes 20 principles that lead to excellence, which is a great checklist for you and your team.